robotix/2020.robotix.in/_events/poles-apart.md

 * The bots should not damage the event arena in any way.
 If it does so, a penalty will be imposed on the team.
 The magnitude of the penalty will be decided by Team ROBOTIX.

-* Ready-made gripper is also allowed.
+* The use of ready-made gripper is allowed.

 #### Scoring